CityLoopers/Aometry/README.md

 ## 🚀 Getting Started
 - Download Bot
 - Rename config-sample.json to config.json and fill the values
+- Run `npm i` to install all dependencies
 - After installation finishes use `node .` to start the bot

 ## Features